marein/php-nchan-client/README.md

 ### Use with authentication

 Nchan gives you the possibility to authenticate endpoints with the "nchan_authorize_request" directive.
-The shipped php client supports basic and bearer authentication.
+The provided http client supports basic and bearer authentication.
 It needs to be setup as follows.

 ```php
 <?php